To learn how to create a new document using tags please jump to the following article Creating a Document using Tags in RMail

 The new tags compose of various sections/fields separated by a Comma “,” included between Angular Brackets “<< >>”

-There are multiple ways on how you can define tags in a word document.
+There are multiple ways you can define tags in a word document using the following tag fields.

 - Field Type